gurubamal/success_taste/certified-kubernetes-security-specialist/README.md

 # Certified Kubernetes Security Specialist

-This is a central document which contains all the commands and code files used throughout the video course.
+This is a central document which contains all the commands and code files used throughout the course.

 # Video-Document Mapper